-In addition to canvas, newsprint, or watercolor paper, toned paper may be used to study dark and light accents in chiaroscuro treatment.
-Attention will be given to the creative use of color and value, and intermediate or advanced students may use their favorite medium.
-In addition to portraiture, attention will be given to the basics of hands and feet.
+In addition to figure and portraiture, attention will be given to basics of hands and feet.
 Deeper study of anatomy can be provided as needed.
-Each week one of the five main features— eyes, nose, mouth, ears and neck—will be discussed.
-(Videos and notes of each will be sent to your email.)
+Each week, one of the five main features will be discussed: eyes, nose, mouth, ears and neck (videos and notes of each will be sent to your email).

 MONDAYS, 1–4 PM